albscui/flybits-coding-challenge/README.md

 ### Pagination

 A linked list is used to implement pagination.
-The `_id` property of mongodb documents has numerical ordering.
-Therefore, when querying for a new a page, I supply a `limit size` and the `_id` of the last document from the previous page.
+The default `_id` object in MongoDB is indexed, and has numerical ordering.
+The idea is to take advantage of this ordering to do 2 things:

+1. Get the `_id` of the last entry in the current page, call it `last_id`
+2. Get all the entries greatern than `last_id`, and limit the page size to a certain number of entries